Ekliptor/WolfBot/README.md

 ```
 webpack --progress --colors --watch
 ```

+You should also run the bot with the `--uiDev` flag so that changes to HTML template files are reloaded from disk.

 The UI uses a single persistent WebSocket connection.
 UI related code is in the following directories:
 ```
 ├ project root